Privacy Policy

 If you are located in California, you may contact the Complaint Assistance Unit of the Division of Consumer Services of the California Department of Consumer Affairs.

-If you are located in another jurisdiction, we recommend checking with your local data protection authority for further guidance.
+If you are located in another jurisdiction, we recommend that you check with your local data protection authority for further guidance.

-We encourage you to first contact us, so we can attempt to resolve your concerns before you escalate the matter to a regulatory authority.
+We encourage you to contact us first, so that we may try to resolve your concerns before you escalate the matter to a regulatory authority.

 Opt-out rights

-You can stop all collection of Personal Date/Information by Vetnio by not accessing our website, and services, or by requesting to opt-out via email at info@vetnio.com.
+You can stop all collection of personal data/information by Vetnio by not accessing our website and services, or by requesting to opt-out by email to info@vetnio.com.

 Contact Us

-If you have any questions, concerns, or requests regarding this Privacy Policy or how we handle your Personal Data, you can contact us using the details below:
+If you have any questions, concerns, or requests regarding this Privacy Policy or how we handle your personal data, you can write to us using the following details:

 Email: info@vetnio.com